grasski/NBA_players_list_app/README.md

 # 🏀 NBA Players List

-A modern Android application built with **Kotlin** and **Jetpack Compose** to display a list of NBA players.
+A modern Android application built with **Kotlin** and **Jetpack Compose** to display a list of NBA players, their details, and photos.
-It fetches player data from the [balldontlie API](https://www.balldontlie.io/) and displays team logos dynamically.
+The app integrates multiple APIs to provide player information and images.

 ---